7 Steps to Break Free Live Your Best Life & Change the World

 Then there are the coaches, those of us who team up with individuals who have had a glimpse of the light, those who have decided to step forward and join the ranks of the others who have had the gall to take on the wild adventure of pursuing their passions and a better life.

 We see the potential, and as a transfiguration specialist, I can easily see you at your highest and best and can see the map with the best roads to take to get you from here to there, even though there are many possibilities.
-I can see the quickest and easiest way, and all the other roads that are available.
+I can see the quickest and easiest way, as well as all the other roads that are available.

-There are many things that can get in the way along the path, and some people respond better to these challenges and obstacles, so we adjust the path based on your bandwidth, threshold, and ability to persevere through adversity.
+Many things can get in the way along the path, and some people respond better to these challenges and obstacles, so we adjust the path based on your bandwidth, threshold, and ability to persevere through adversity.

-There’s only one person who knows the answer to that one: You.
+Only one person knows the answer to that one: You.

 Are you ready?